laouer/albert/README.md

 ### Create tfrecord for training data

-Sharding the wikipedia corpus is a good idea as we are talking about 24M lines and we will stuck with memory limit.
+Sharding the wikipedia corpus is a good idea as we are talking about 24M lines otherwise we will stuck with memory limit.

 **NB:** The max_predictions_per_seq is the maximum number of masked LM predictions per sequence.
 It should be set to around max_seq_length * masked_lm_prob